 The purpose of a financial statement audit is to add credibility to the reported financial position and performance of a business.
 The Securities and Exchange Commission requires that all entities that are publicly held must file annual reports with it that are audited.
 Similarly, lenders typically require an audit of the financial statements of any entity to which they lend funds.
 Suppliers may also require audited financial statements before they will be willing to extend trade credit (though usually only when the amount of requested credit is substantial).

-Audits have become increasing common as the complexity of the two primary accounting frameworks, Generally Accepted Accounting Principles and International Financial Reporting Standards, have increased, and because there have been an ongoing series of disclosures of fraudulent reporting by major companies.
+Audits have become increasingly common as the complexity of the two primary accounting frameworks, Generally Accepted Accounting Principles and International Financial Reporting Standards, have increased, and because there have been an ongoing series of disclosures of fraudulent reporting by major companies.

 The primary stages of an audit are: